8 candidates qualify for first 2024 Republican presidential debate | KRDO

 The former Texas congressman is one of the most outspoken Trump critics in the race – and has faced backlash for it, such as when he was booed at the Iowa GOP’s Lincoln Dinner in July after telling the Des Moines crowd that the former president was “running to stay out of prison.”

-Hurd said he had reached the 40,000 donor minimum but did not register support in enough polls to make the stage.
+Hurd on Tuesday criticized the RNC for its “unacceptable process” for determining the debate participants.
+He accused the committee of disregarding polls that included independents and Democrats who would have backed a Republican candidate.
 He previously said he wouldn’t sign the RNC pledge, but he appeared to have shifted his position last week when he said he was “confident” he would be onstage in Milwaukee.

 Larry Elder